kunhwiko/concepts/Kubernetes/G-security.md

   b) ClusterRoleBindings are available for use in all namespaces.

 Roles
-  a) Represent a set of permissions to resources in a given namespaces.
+  a) Represent a set of permissions to resources in a given namespace.

 RoleBindings
   a) Grants permissions defined by a Role in a given namespace.